Fire Island National Seashore

 Fire Island National Seashore (FINS) is a United States National Seashore that protects a 26 mi section of Fire Island, an approximately 30 mi long and 0.5 mi wide barrier island separated from Long Island by the Great South Bay.
 The island is part of New York State's Suffolk County and the Outer Barrier.

 There are 17 private communities within the boundaries of Fire Island National Seashore including Saltaire, Fire Island Pines, and Ocean Beach.
 Only two bridges lead to Fire Island and the national seashore and there are no public roads within the seashore itself.
 The Robert Moses Causeway leads to Robert Moses State Park on the western end of Fire Island while the William Floyd Parkway leads to the eastern end of the island.
 The seashore can also be accessed by private boat or by ferry from the communities of Patchogue, Sayville, and Bay Shore on Long Island.

 Fire Island National Seashore was established as a unit of the National Park Service on September 11, 1964.

 A separate unit of Fire Island National Seashore located on Long Island protects the home and estate of William Floyd, an American Revolutionary War general and a signer of the Declaration of Independence.
 The William Floyd House is listed on the National Register of Historic Places and is located in Mastic Beach, New York.
+The estate's landscape is approximately 65 percent forest, 25 percent wetlands including salt marsh, 5 percent open space, and 5 percent developed land around the historic house.
+Wildlife recorded there includes eastern box turtles, spring peepers, white-tailed deer, great horned owls, and numerous waterbirds and songbirds.

+Natural features

+Approximately 15,000 acres (6,100 ha) of Fire Island National Seashore are submerged beneath the Great South Bay and Atlantic Ocean.
+The seashore also contains sand flats, wetlands and bay islands north of the barrier island.
+It contains New York State's only federal wilderness: the Sunken Forest, a 16-hectare (40-acre) maritime holly forest situated behind the secondary dune.
+The National Park Service describes it as one of the few mature maritime forests in the New York region and the northernmost holly-dominated maritime forest on the Atlantic barrier-island chain.
+Federal and New York State endangered species breed or germinate within the seashore, along with eleven other species of concern.